From the Program Director:

 The University of Maryland Medical Center is a large tertiary care center, with a broad network of referring community hospitals throughout the region.
 As a consequence, on the inpatient services neurology residents have exposure to common neurology diagnoses, as well as patients with more complex or rare conditions who are transferred for a higher level of care.
 Among the many services offered are an active Neuroscience ICU, Epilepsy Monitoring Unit, and state of the art Neuroradiology suites for interventional management of acute stroke.

 Similarly, in the outpatient center, patients come for treatment of a broad range of disorders, including patients referred from community neurologists to our specialists for second opinions.
 Our residents also receive training at the Baltimore VA Medical Center, which is connected to the University hospital by a foot bridge.
-Residents also rotate at the Maryland Rehabilitation and Orthopedics institute (formerly Kernan Hospital), a specialized rehabilitation center with dedicated stroke and neurotrauma units.
+Residents also rotate at the Maryland Rehabilitation and Orthopedics institute (formerly Kernan Hospital), a specialized rehabilitation center with dedicated stroke, spinal cord and neurotrauma units.
 With all of these resources available, our neurology residents receive a broad inpatient and outpatient clinical neurology experience.

 Our program is designed to provide increasing responsibility and independence as trainees become more experienced, while always maintaining support from more senior residents, fellows, and attending physicians.
 By the end of the residency, our trainees are well prepared to succeed in any of the many career options available to neurologists today.
 Our residents have been very successful in going on to fellowships and careers in many different fields.